Announcing The Rutgers Scholar: New Publication On Libraries Website Features Notable Undergraduate Research

 "We've created The Rutgers Scholar to make exemplary undergraduate research accessible to a larger audience," said Susan Forman, Vice President for Undergraduate Education at Rutgers.
 "Previously, the work had very limited exposure.
 With this new online publication, we hope to enrich the respective fields in which the research takes place and interest others outside those fields in our students' cutting edge work."

 Associate University Librarian Public Services and Communications Jeanne Boyle said "The Libraries were pleased to support the development of this publication.
 Our long-range plan, The Digital Library Initiative, commits us to foster the creation of new academic resources to serve students, staff, and faculty.
 The Rutgers Scholar is a fine example of a new resource that can enrich the academic environment, both locally at Rutgers and significantly beyond our borders."

-The Rutgers Scholar can be accessed from IRIS, the Libraries' comprehensive online catalog, on this website.
+The Rutgers Scholar can be accessed from Library Catalog, the Libraries' comprehensive online catalog, on this website.
 It may also be viewed at http://rutgersscholar.rutgers.edu.
 Another path to access this publication is from the 'Digital Library Projects' page, also on the Libraries' website.